 Labs: CAE labs are located throughout the College of Engineering campus.
 They provide users access to Windows and Linux machines as well as printing.
 Some of the labs are open 24 hours a day to provide users access at their convenience.
 For more information see: Labs.

 Consultants: The Consultant’s Office is located in room 116 of the the CAE building (1410 Engineering Dr.).
 You can contact them in person by stopping in, by emailing firstname.lastname@example.org or by calling them at 262-5349.For more information see: CAE Consultants.

-Laptop Computers: Starting in the fall of 2016, new students to the College of Engineering will be required to have a laptop computer.
+Laptop Computers: Students in the College of Engineering are required to have a laptop computer.
 Many general questions about this have been answered here: http://go.wisc.edu/coe-laptop.
 If you need to buy a laptop, you should get a Windows computer as outlined here: https://kb.wisc.edu/cae/page.php?id=32851.
 The College of Engineering does not offer support for Macs.

 You can use your personal wireless laptop at any location on the Engineering campus to complete coursework, access your CAE filespace, as well as print from the web to many of the CAE printers.